Rain

 She frowns.

-“I could leave a weak spot in the wall that only a mind weaver could find.”
+“I could leave a weak spot in the wall that only a Mind Weaver could find, but I will never do it.”

 “When I leave your mind, only you will control the wintzal.”